The Murderbot Diaries: "Obsolescence"

+In the story, an augmented human named Greggy is found dead on an education space station near Jupiter.
+Station manager Jixy investigates and finds Greggy has been brutally murdered and several augments from his body have been stolen by the killer.
+This story provides clues about the origins of SecUnits and the Corporate Rim society.

+While not officially considered part of The Murderbot Diaries series, "Obsolescence" is alluded to by SecUnit in Exit Strategy as a documentary that it watched, but dismissed as too unrealistic to be considered actual history.

 Reception

 Publishers Weekly wrote that Wells "gives depth to a rousing but basically familiar action plot by turning it into the vehicle by which SecUnit engages with its own rigorously denied humanity".
 The Verge likewise felt All Systems Red to be a "pretty basic story", but nonetheless "fun", and lauded Wells's worldbuilding.
 James Nicoll observed that the plot relies on "opportunistic corporate malevolence", and noted that only Murderbot's personality prevented the setting from being "unrelentingly grim".

 All Systems Red won the 2018 Nebula Award for Best Novella, the 2018 Hugo Award for Best Novella, and the American Library Association's Alex Award, and was nominated for the 2017 Philip K. Dick Award.
 The three following novellas had enough votes for the 2019 Hugo Award final ballot but Wells declined all nominations except for Artificial Condition, which won.
 Network Effect won the 2021 Nebula Award for Best Novel, the 2021 Hugo Award for Best Novel, and the 2021 Locus Award for Best Science Fiction Novel.
 The Murderbot Diaries won the 2021 Hugo Award for Best Series.
+Wells turned down nominations of "Fugitive Telemetry" for both the Hugo and Nebula Awards in 2022.

 Adaptations

+Television series

-In 2021, Wells said that a potential TV series adaptation was in development, and that she had read the script and was "really excited about it”.
+In 2021, Wells said that a potential TV series adaptation was in development, and that she had read the script and was "really excited about it".
+On December 14, 2023, Apple TV+, announced that it had ordered a television adaptation of the Murderbot series.
+Alexander Skarsgård starred in and executive-produced the series with Chris Weitz and Paul Weitz directing.
+In February 2024, David Dastmalchian was cast in the series, followed by Noma Dumezweni in March.
+In March 2024, Sabrina Wu, Tattiawna Jones, Akshay Khanna and Tamara Podemski were all cast in the series.

+Murderbot premiered in mid-2025 and was renewed for a second season.

+Audiobooks

+Two audiobook versions of the series have been released.